 Every business transaction is based on a contract and analyzed under applicable rules of contract law.
 Companies of any size deal in contracts daily with customers, employees, vendors, suppliers, distributors and others, including sizeable real estate transactions and other deals.
-If something goes awry in the business relationship, the parties, arbitrators or the courts will look to the terms of the contract to see if it was breached, who violated it, and what damages or remedies may be due.
-The Chicago breach of contract lawyers at King & Jones provide sound legal advice and zealous representation in the prosecution, defense and resolution of breach of contract disputes.
-Call our office to discuss your claim, defense or other concern.
+If something goes awry in the business relationship, the parties, arbitrators or the courts will look to the terms of the contract to see if it was breached, who violated it, and what monetary damages or remedies may be due.
+The litigation attorneys at King & Jones provide sound legal advice and zealous representation in the prosecution, defense and resolution of breach of contract disputes.
+Call our office to discuss your contract claims, defense or other concern.

 Basically, a contract is formed when one party makes an offer and the other party accepts it.
 There must be a meeting of the minds, or mutual assent, meaning the parties agree on the terms of the contract they are making.
 There must also be an exchange of something of value, known in contract law as consideration.
 In other words, the parties must promise to do something they wouldn’t otherwise be obligated to do – perform a service, sell a good, make a payment.